 At the core of our Business

-Our commitment to sustainability and environmental stewardship extends beyond compliance and one-off actions; instead, we use sustainability as a lens to drive our strategies, operations and behaviors.
+Our commitment to environmental sustainability extends beyond compliance and one-off actions; instead, we use sustainability as a lens to drive our strategies, operations and behaviors.
 This applies to our corporate office, our clusters and individual business units.
-Through our adherence to international frameworks and standards, our ongoing digitization initiatives, better waste management and the use of renewable energy, amongst others, we strive to contribute to a more sustainable society.
+Through our adherence to international frameworks and standards, our ongoing digitisation initiatives, responsible waste management and the use of renewable energy, amongst others, we strive to contribute to a more sustainable society.

 Addressing Climate Change

 As a Small Island Developing State, we are keenly aware of the critical challenges posed by climate change and diligently honour our responsibility to reduce our contribution and vulnerability to this global threat.
 The adoption of the Paris Agreement in 2015 committed the world to the long term objective to limit greenhouse gas (GHG) induced global warming to below 2ºC above pre-industrial levels, and to pursue efforts to limit the temperature rise even further to 1.5ºC.

 At CJ, we aim to support this goal by decreasing the greenhouse gas emissions from our operations through the promotion of renewable solar energy harvesting, facilitating energy efficiency, proper fleet management, and carbon offset revegetation programmes.

 We are committed to preserving the unique but endangered native and endemic flora, fauna, and supporting ecosystems of Mauritius, as we are conscious of their ecological importance for humankind.
 We do so by supporting and actively participating in terrestrial and marine ecosystem restoration programmes such as revegetation of native forest areas, coral farming, mangrove planting, and flora and fauna conservation programmes.